 She was the younger twin, the quieter and more talented and smarter twin, but there were times she was in her sister’s shadow.
 Porsha was dark and intense and the socialite Patty wasn’t.
 They were completely identical not even a birthmark to set them apart.
-It was their styles that were their friends saving grace.
-Patty usually wore two pig tails and a mini skirt that she had in a thousand different colors and lengths.
+It was their style that was their friends saving grace.
+Patty usually wore two pigtails and a mini skirt that she had in a thousand different colours and lengths.

 Patty placed her hand on her hip and pouted, “You’re not okay.”